paynow/docs/README.md

 ## Building and Deploying

-Changes that are merged into `master` branch are automatically built and deployed by CI.
+Changes merged into the `master` branch are automatically built and deployed by CI.

 <!-- LINKS -->